Stocks Higher, Dollar Lower Before Fed Rate Call - UrduPoint

 Stocks Higher, Dollar Lower Before Fed Rate Call

-Major stock markets mostly rose while the dollar traded mostly lower on Wednesday, with all eyes on whether the US Federal Reserve freezes interest rates as expected
+European and US stock markets rose while the dollar traded mostly lower on Wednesday, with all eyes on whether the US Federal Reserve freezes interest rates as expected

-London, (UrduPoint / Pakistan Point News - 1st Nov, 2023) Major stock markets mostly rose while the dollar traded mostly lower on Wednesday, with all eyes on whether the US Federal Reserve freezes interest rates as expected.
+London, (UrduPoint / Pakistan Point News - 1st Nov, 2023) European and US stock markets rose while the dollar traded mostly lower on Wednesday, with all eyes on whether the US Federal Reserve freezes interest rates as expected.

 Oil prices rallied on lingering fears that the Israel-Hamas war could turn into a wider conflict in the crude-rich Middle East.